Hafezifateme/Tensorflow-Machine-Learning/README.md

 # Tensorflow-Machine-Learning
-In this repository you can find all of my lectures about using tensorflow in mashine learning
+In this repository you can find all of my lectures about using Tensorflow in Mashine Learning in Physics.
+If you are beginner, it could be useful for you.

+### Contents:
+- lecture1: linear regression